 Understand that many anxiety-reducing medications can have significant side effects, so you’ll need to discuss the pros and cons of medicating your dog with your vet before making a decision.

-For example, Zesty Paws Calming Soft Chews are made with L-Theanine, which often helps to calm anxious canines.
+Another example, Zesty Paws Calming Soft Chews are made with L-Theanine, which often helps to calm anxious canines.
 They're also fortified with several other calming ingredients, including ginger root, passion flower and hemp oil.

 Tell us all about your experiences in the comments below – you never know when your story will help another owner solve their pet-anxiety issues.